9 Tips for Creating a Habit of Prayer

 BUILD PRAYER INTO EVERYDAY TASKS THAT JUST REQUIRE HANDS.

 Think about the things you do that don’t require your brain and just require your hands or feet, like folding laundry, cooking dinner, mowing the grass.
-Be on the lookout for all the tasks you do each day that aren’t so mental.
+Be on the lookout for all the tasks you do each day that aren’t so mental, and use them as daily prayer time.
 You might be surprised to see how many opportunities you have to start a conversation with God.

 PRAY WITH SOMEONE ON A REGULAR BASIS.